 Curtis received his PhD in religious studies from the University of California, Santa Barbara and has taught at the University of Alabama, Lafayette College, Bucknell University and New York University, among others.
 He is the author of two books: The Production of American Religious Freedom and Going Low: How Profane Politics Challenges American Democracy.

 “Bickering among Our Sects” is made possible by the Joseph J. Naples Conversations in Christ and Culture Lecture and Performance Series, which fosters conversations about important issues involving the relationship between Christianity and culture.
 It promotes cooperation and understanding across religious, gender and ethnic lines.
-The lecture series is sponsored by the Canisius College Institute for the Global Study of Religion (IGSOR) and the generosity of the ecumenical community of Western New York.
+The lecture series is sponsored by the Canisius University Institute for the Global Study of Religion (IGSOR) and the generosity of the ecumenical community of Western New York.